marella/train/README.rst

     scores = agent.test(episodes=10, render=True)

-To learn more about how to build an agent that learns see Agent_ documentation.
+To learn more about how to build an agent that learns see agents_ documentation.

 See examples_ directory to see implementations of some algorithms (DQN, A3C, PPO etc.) in TensorFlow.